-The good news is that Massachusetts is one of the better states for offering prevention services and help for the afflicted.
+The good news is that Massachusetts is one of the better states for offering prevention services and help for those impacted by problem gambling.
 This page is a resource for anyone who’s curious about the responsible gambling resources available in Massachusetts.

 Basics of responsible gambling

 There are a few key terms you need to know when discussing responsible gambling.
 First of all, we will use the terms “problem gambling” and “gambling addiction.”
 The two terms are related, but aren’t necessarily the same.

 Problem gambling means that gambling is disruptive to your life and the lives of those around you.
 Gambling addiction means that the problem has progressed to the point that you cannot resist the impulse to gamble, no matter the cost to you and your family.
 Both conditions are troublesome, but gambling addiction is more serious.

 Responsible gambling is a set of behaviors that gamblers use to help avoid those issues.
 Although gamblers might be irritated about a particularly bad night at the tables or spend several hours at the casino, it’s not a problem if their gambling doesn’t affect their ability to pay rent, buy food, or attend important family and social gatherings.